SzocsAndrei/SzocsAndras.github.io/README.md

 Test_de_cultura_generala - small quiz application, designed using OOP.

-Tower_of_Hanoi -application that solve the tower of Hanoi using a recursion alghorithm.
+Tower_of_Hanoi - application that solve the tower of Hanoi using a recursion alghorithm.